 Hundreds of millions of doses of COVID-19 vaccines have now been administered in the U.S. and only a few, very rare, safety concerns have emerged.
 The vast majority of people experience only minor, temporary side effects such as pain at the injection site, fatigue, headache, or muscle pain — or no side effects at all.
 As the CDC has said, these vaccines “have undergone and will continue to undergo the most intensive safety monitoring in U.S. history.”

-A small number of severe allergic reactions known as anaphylaxis, which are expected with any vaccine, have occurred with the authorized COVID-19 vaccines.
+A small number of severe allergic reactions known as anaphylaxis, which are expected with any vaccine, have occurred with the authorized and approved COVID-19 vaccines.
 Fortunately, these reactions are rare, typically occur within minutes of inoculation and can be treated.

 As of Jan.
 18, there have been 2.5 cases of anaphylaxis per million doses of the Moderna vaccine and 4.7 cases per million of the Pfizer/BioNTech vaccine, according to a report by the Centers for Disease Control and Prevention.
 Those who develop anaphylaxis are usually given epinephrine, the drug found in EpiPens.
 None of these reactions has led to death.
 On Feb.
 26, Johnson & Johnson said it had received a report of one anaphylactic reaction in South Africa.